BrittFreitas/BrittFreitas/README.md

-# <div align="center">Welcome friend!
+# <div align="center">Welcome, friend!
 I'm Britt (she/her) </div>

 I’m a web developer and social worker with an aim to leverage technologies to make the helping professions increasingly impactful.
 I've found a love for merging my clinical social work experience with my technical skillset to create meaningful web applications and tools that fill in the gaps in our social service sector.

 I have a tenacious mind and an eye for design.
 I enjoy seeing projects through from design to deployment and am always open to connecting with new faces to continue growing my skills.

-Outside of work you can catch me covered in chalk at my local climbing gym, or binge watching Architectural Digest vids on Youtube.
+Outside of work you can catch me struggling at my local climbing gym or binge watching Architectural Digest vids on Youtube.